efficientqa/efficientqa.github.io/getting_started.md

   return predict_fn([question])[0].decode('utf-8')
 ```

 Now, let's ask it some questions!
-Note we prefix each question with `nq question:` prompt since T5 is a multitask model
+Note we prefix each question with `nq question:` prompt since T5 is a multitask model.

 ```py
 for question in ["nq question: where is google's headquarters",